nbbaier/macos-migrator/README.md

 # macOS Migrator

-A Raycast extension that helps you seamlessly migrate your macOS settings to a new machine.
-Save all your system preferences, configuration files, and installed packages, then restore them with a single command.
+A Raycast extension that helps you migrate your macOS settings to a new machine.
+Save your system preferences, configuration files, and installed packages, then restore them with a single command.

 ## Features